gerardnico/dokuwiki-plugin-webcode/README.md

 ## Changes

+### Current

+  * Firebug console was not added when the language was Babel

 ### 2019-02-06

   * To be able to see the output of a `console.log` javascript statement in JsFiddle, the firebug resources have been added (The JsFiddle feature was broken)